jeffdemeutter/HierarchicalStateMachine/README.md

 # State Machine

 ## Deprecated info
-This was a school assignment where we were given a basic state machine that used inheritence and had to extend it.
+This used to be a school assignment where we were given a basic state machine that used inheritence and had to extend it's functionality.
 I chose to extend it by making it a hierarchical state machine.

 Whilst I was working with this code I realized it was really annoying and a lot of work to create new states.
 This is why I deprecated it and started working on a simple to use state machine.